-The aim of this project has been to identify the characteristics of good quality organisational case study research and devise reporting standards, with particular application to the NHS.
-While a range of opinions and experiences have been sought, the project has not been concerned with case studies outside the remit of the work funded by the HS&DR programme.
-Therefore, the reporting standards are not intended to be applied to case studies of individuals, or those conducted in other research fields.
+The aim of this project has been to identify the characteristics of good-quality organisational case study research and devise reporting standards, with particular application to the NHS.
+Although a range of opinions and experiences has been sought, the project has not been concerned with case studies outside the remit of the work funded by the HSDR programme.
+Therefore, it is not intended the reporting standards should be applied to case studies of individuals or to those conducted in other research fields.

-In the first instance, we would anticipate these standards to be used to improve the standard of submissions to the HS&DR programme.
-There may be further potential for the standards to be disseminated to the wider world of organisational case study researchers.
+In the first instance, we would anticipate that these standards should be used to improve the standard of submissions to the HSDR programme.
+There may be further potential for dissemination of the standards to the wider world of organisational case study researchers.

-2 Methods
+Chapter 2 Methods

-2.1 Research aim
+Research aim

-The aim of the project was to develop reporting standards for organisational case study research, with particular application to the UK National Health Service (NHS).
+The aim of the project was to develop reporting standards for organisational case study research, with particular application to the UK National Health Service.